Vector Addition¶

 - The

-clause in OpenACC specifies that the loop should be parallelized across available GPU threads.
-The compiler will determine the optimal configuration forgangs
+loopclause in OpenACC specifies that the loop should be parallelized across available GPU threads.
+The compiler will determine the optimal configuration forgangs,workers, andvectors, allowing the computation to take advantage of the GPU's parallel architecture.

 - The